Periodic limb movement disorder (PLMD)

 Are there substances that should be avoided?

 Caffeine often intensifies PLMD symptoms.
-Products containing caffeine such as chocolate, coffee, tea and certain soft drinks should be avoided.
-Also many antidepressants can worsen PLMD.
+Products containing caffeine such as chocolate, coffee, tea and certain soft drinks should be reduced or avoided.
+Also some antidepressants can worsen PLMD.

 Hypnic jerk is another type of involuntary limb movement during sleep which may be experienced.
 This muscle contraction is also known as hypnic myoclonia, nocturnal myoclonus or sleep jerks.
 These hypnic jerks may disturb the sleep of a partner, but are common and are not usually a cause for concern.